brajeshwar/brajeshwar.github.io/_posts/2005/2005-10-31-over-to-flash-8-studio-8.md

----
-layout: post
-title: Over to Flash 8, Studio 8
+# Over to Flash 8, Studio 8
----

 Finally, we got our Studio 8 licenses and we are ready to rock and roll with 8th incarnation of Flash, Dreaamweaver.
 Personally, I have not re-installed Studio MX 2004/Flash 7 ever since my [Notebook crashed](/2005/thou-shall-back-up-everyday/) and have been on Flash 8 for quite somtime (or rather a very long time).
 Our Team will very soon be using Studio 8 and move away from Studio MX 2004 altogether.
 I would like to thank Macromedia again.